Economic history of the United States: Manufacturing

 In the early 19th century machinery was made mostly of wood with iron parts.
 By the mid-century machines were being increasingly of all iron, which allowed them to operate at higher speeds and with higher precision.
 The demand for machinery created a machine tool industry that designed and manufactured lathes, metal planers, shapers and other precision metal cutting tools.

 The shoe industry was the second to be mechanized, beginning in the 1840s.
 Sewing machines were developed for sewing leather.
 A leather rolling machine eliminated hand hammering, and was thirty times faster.
 Blanchard lathes began being used for making shoe lasts (forms) in the 1850s, allowing the manufacture of standard sizes.

 By the 1850s much progress had been made in the development of the sewing machine, with a few companies making the machines, based on a number of patents, with no company controlling the right combination of patents to make a superior machine.
 To prevent damaging lawsuits, in 1856 several important patents were pooled under the Sewing Machine Combination, which licensed the patents for a fixed fee per machine sold.

 The sewing machine industry was a beneficiary of machine tools and the manufacturing methods developed at the Federal Armories.
 By 1860 two sewing machine manufacturers were using interchangeable parts.

 The sewing machine increased the productivity of sewing cloth by a factor of 5.

-In 1860 the textile industry was the largest manufacturing industry in terms of workers employed (mostly women and children), capital invest and value of goods produced.
+In 1860 the textile industry was the largest manufacturing industry in terms of workers employed (mostly women and children), capital invested and value of goods produced.
 That year there were 5 million spindles in the U.S.